oroinc/documentation/commerce/admin_guide/payment/payment_rules.rst

       **PayPal:**

-      To enable several PayPal Payflow Gateway options with different payment settings, create a separate payment rule for every unique option.
+      To enable several PayPal Payflow Gateway/ PayPal Express options with different payment settings, create a separate payment rule for every unique option and for each specific currency.
+Find the list of currencies supported by PayPal in the :ref:`PayPal Currency and Currency Codes <admin-guide--payment--paypal-currency>` topic.
       You still can use one copy of PayPal Payflow Gateway and one copy of PayPal Payflow Gateway Express Checkout in the same payment rule, as these are different payment methods.

       **Wirecard:**

-      The single Wircard integration enables you to set up the following payment methods:
+      The single Wirecard integration enables you to set up the following payment methods:

        - *WireCard - Credit Card*—Via this payment method a buyer can pay for the order using a credit card.
        - *WireCard - PayPal*—When this payment method is used, a buyer is redirected to the PayPal site where they can complete the payment using their PayPal account or credit card.